jshockley99/Roadtrip/README.md

 * Generate playlist from Spotify data

 Directions for future development:
+* Integrating Trip Advisor
-Integrating Trip Advisor, integrating Band In Town for local events, integrating Weather for each location, integrating a swipe functionality into the User Interface, allowing multiple cities to query the playlist, create an auto refresh within the Google API if route is changed.
+* Integrating Band In Town for local events
+* Integrating Weather for each location
+* Integrating a swipe functionality into the User Interface and Back button for back-tracking
+* Allowing multiple cities to query the playlist
+* Create an auto refresh within the Google API if route is changed